nokia/stm-benchmark/README.md

     have both some conflicts, and also some possibilities for parallelization.
 - `seed` (`Long`): before solving, the boards are "normalized" with a pseudorandom shuffle; this is the random seed to use.
 - `restrict` (`Int`):
-  - Before solving, the boards are "restricted", i.e., some of the routes are removed from them.
+  - Before solving, the boards can be "restricted", i.e., some of the routes are removed from them.
     This makes solving them easier (because there is less work, and also less chance of conflicts).
   - The value passed to this parameter will be used to `>>` (right shift) the number of routes;
-    e.g., `restrict=1` will remove approximately half of the routes.
+    e.g., `restrict=1` will remove approximately half of the routes; `restrict=0` (the default) means to solve the whole board.
 (The routes to remove are chosen pseudorandomly based on `seed`.)
   - The goal with this parameter is to run more measurements, e.g., with `restrict=2,1,0`, to see how the STMs deal with increasing work (and also conflicts).
-- `repeat` (`Int`): very small boards are solved so quickly, that the overhead of submitting the work to an IO runtime causes problems with the measurement; to solve this problem, these small boards can be configured with this parameter to be repeatedly solved in one JMH method invocation.
+- `repeat` (`Int`): very small boards are solved so quickly, that the overhead of submitting the work to an IO runtime or threadpool causes problems with the measurement; to solve this problem, these small boards can be configured with this parameter to be repeatedly solved in one JMH method invocation.
+(The default is tuned to the size of the included boards.)

 The various parallel implementations are tunable with more parameters:

-- `parLimit` (`Int`): parallelism is limited to this value (e.g., with `parTraverseN`), but see below; specify `0` to use `Runtime.getRuntime().availableProcessors()`.
+- `-XX:ActiveProcessorCount=N` (as a JVM parameter) restricts the whole JVM to `N` cores.
+Use this to vary the parallelism of the algorithm.
+(See the `runBenchmarksNCPU` task in `build.sbt` for running benchmarks while varying this parameter.)
-- `parLimitMultiplier` (`Int`): we use `parLimit * parLimitMultiplier` as the parallelism limit.
+- `parLimitMultiplier` (as a JMH parameter, an `Int`): we use `Runtime.getRuntime().availableProcessors() * parLimitMultiplier` as the parallelism limit when running transactions.
+This parameter is useful to test running _more_ transactions in parallel than the number of cores.
+(The default value is `1`, which means we'll run as many transactions in parallel as many cores are available to the JVM.)